adeperio/base/README.md

 127.0.0.1 myapp.com
 ```

-When specifiying the callback URI's in your Google or Facebook developer consoles, make sure that domain name matches whats listed.
+When specifiying the callback URI's in your Google or Facebook developer consoles, make sure that domain name matches whats listed in your admin panel.

 In your oauth provider developer consoles, you can also add multiple callback URIs.

-This is useful if you have instances of Base on multiple environments and ports (i.e. Base runs on port 3000 when in development, so the callback URI for base is https://basestackjs.com:3000/auth/facebook/callback for the facebook provider URI value).
+This is useful if you have instances of Base on multiple environments and ports.

+For example, Base runs on port 3000 when in development, so the callback URI for Base would be https://basestackjs.com:3000/auth/facebook/callback for the Facebook provider URI value.

 > Also make sure that the callback URI exists as a route in your app.
 The default routes for the callback URI in Base are
 > https://myapp.com/auth/facebook/callback
 > https://myapp.com/auth/google/callback

 ##### Other providers
 Base OAuth is built on top of PassportJS functionality, and so other OAuth providers can be added via Passport strategies.

 More providers are likely to appear on the Base roadmap.

 Check out http://passportjs.org/ for more info.

 ### Setup